 WINE AND SPIRIT EDUCATION FACULTYOur instructors are experts in the wine & spirits industry, with professional backgrounds in wine making, restaurant, retail and wholesale sales, and wine competitions.
 In addition to WSET and other wine certifications, many of our instructors also hold advanced degrees in education and business.

+Adam Chase, Director, Grape Experience has been nominated for the prestigious honor of the 2017 WSET Educator of the Year.
 Adam Chase leads Grape Experience and its programs in the San Francisco Bay Area and Boston.
 Formerly the Associate Dean of Wine Studies at Copia in Napa, California, Adam has worked in the wine industry for over 15 years as an educator, retailer, and consultant.
 Adam is an Associate with the Institute of Wine and Spirits and holds the Honors Diploma certification from London’s Wine and Spirits Educational Trust.
 Adam has a particular focus of knowledge on Southern Hemisphere wine countries and on Pinot Noir.
 Adam also teaches spirits and sake courses and has a special interest in the Scotch Whiskeys.
 He holds an MBA from Harvard University and a BA from Brown University.

 Marina is a WSET Certified Sake Educator and a Diploma of Wine and Spirits candidate.
 She also is a Certified Specialist in Wine with the Society of Wine Educators and has the Advanced Sake Professional title with the Sake Education Council.
 Marina has spent significant time in Japan studying sake production in multiple regions with officials of the National Brewery Council.
 Marina is also an EMMY Award winning television director and for the past 22 years she has been with Boston’s WHDH Television’s 7 News.
 She lives in Southborough, MA and has her BS from Emerson College.